Advertiser Disclosure

 How to Use Great Circle Mapper Like a Pro

-Great Circle Mapper, also known as “GCMap” and available at gcmap.com, has been a beloved tool among dedicated aviation geeks for as long as I can remember.
+Great Circle Mapper, also known as “GCMap” and available at gcmap.com, has been a beloved tool among dedicated aviation geeks for quite some time.

-However, in the recent past, it has become even more valuable for Canadians with Aeroplan’s transition to distance-based reward pricing.
+More recently, it has become even more valuable for Canadians with Aeroplan’s implementation of distance-based reward pricing.
 Your reward-booking game will benefit greatly from familiarizing yourself with this online mapping tool.

-In this installment I’ll show you all of the Great Circle Mapper techniques that I use to plan my itineraries, chart out distances, and generate all the pretty routing maps you see here on Prince of Travel.
+In this installment, we’ll go over all of the Great Circle Mapper techniques that you can use to plan itineraries, chart out distances, and generate all the pretty routing maps you see here on Prince of Travel.

 1. Mapping a Flight